saikatbsk/Ishara/README.md

 ===============================================
 ![alt text](src/res/ishara_banner.png "Ishara")
 --------------------------
 An interface for controlling mouse pointer using finger gestures.
-Requires an ordinary webcam.
+Requires a webcam.
 A user can use two different color markers on his/her fingers to control mouse movements.
-Includes gestures for emulating click(left and right) and scroll.
-Developed using C++, OpenCV and Qt.
+Includes gestures for emulating click (left and right) and scroll.

 Requirements :white_check_mark:
 -------------------------------